 ENGINE 16 | 3115 Madison Avenue

-Look at reviews and ratings: Look at the reviews and ratings provided by other customers to gauge the reputation and reliability of the business.
-Check Contact Details: Verify the phone numbers and email addresses listed.
+Look at reviews and ratings: Customer reviews and ratings can give you insight into the business's reputation.
+Check Contact Details: Double-check the contact details such as phone numbers and email addresses.
 If available, visit the business's official website.
-Check Business Address: Double-check the business location using the Google map provided.
+Verify Location: Confirm the location using the provided Google map.

-Business Hours: Verify the business's working hours to ensure your call will be answered.
-Check for any holidays or days when the business might be closed.
-Secondary Contact Methods: If the main phone number isn’t working, try contacting them through email or social media.
+Operating Hours: Verify the business's working hours to ensure your call will be answered.
+Note any holidays or special closure days.
+Secondary Contact Methods: Look for other ways to contact the business, like email or social media, if the main phone number doesn’t work.

 Protect Your Personal Data: Do not share personal information such as your social security number, credit card details, or passwords over the phone or email.
-Check Representative's Identity: Make sure the representative is legitimate.
-Ask for their name and position and verify it on the official website.
-Before proceeding with any legal matters, consider reviewing local $stateName state laws.
-It is also advisable to speak with an accredited privacy lawyer to ensure compliance and to secure your rights and interests.
-You can find more information here by looking up a licensed privacy law specialist.
+Confirm Identity: Ensure that the person you are speaking with is a legitimate representative of the business.
+Check their name and position on the business's official website.
+Before proceeding with any legal matters, consider understanding local $stateName state laws.
+It is also advisable to consult a certified privacy laws attorney to ensure adherence and to secure your rights and interests.
+You can find more information here by finding an accredited legal expert in privacy laws.

-Weather Check: Ensure the weather is suitable before planning your visit, particularly in areas with extreme weather.
-Confirm Operational Hours: Confirm that the business is operational on the day you plan to visit, considering public holidays and any reported closures.
+Check Weather: Ensure the weather is suitable before planning your visit, particularly in areas with extreme weather.
+Operational Status: Verify that the business will be open on the day you intend to visit, taking holidays into account.

-Handling Disputes: Document any legal issues or disputes and seek legal advice.
+Legal Issues or Disputes: Document any legal issues or disputes and seek legal advice.
 You may also report the issue to local consumer protection agencies.
-Reporting Listing Issues: If you notice a business is closed or has incorrect contact details, inform us.
-Submit a report using the following form: Contact Us Form
+Report Listing Problems: If you find that a business is permanently closed, has a wrong phone number, or incorrect address on our directory, please report it to us.
+Fill out this form to let us know: Contact Us Form